-If you’re considering a new, successful career, check out a career in heating, ventilation and air conditioning.
+If you want a fulfilling, successful career, check out a career in heating, ventilation and air conditioning.
 HVAC careers are continuing to grow in popularity, according to the U.S. Bureau of Labor Statistics, which predicts additional industry growth of 13 percent by 2028.

 What Are HVAC Technicians?

 A HVAC technician possesses the knowledge and skills to service heating and cooling systems.
 Most work with both homeowners and business owners.
-And, most importantly, you’ll learn a great deal about:
+And, most importantly, you’ll receive a comprehensive education about:

 - Air conditioners